 WALKING FOR HEALTH AND FIRST AID

-Together the Ramblers and Macmillan Cancer Support run Walking for Health, the largest network of health walk schemes in England.
+The Ramblers support Walking for Health, the largest network of health walk schemes in England.
 By providing a national programme of short, free and friendly walks our schemes are helping people across the country lead a more active lifestyle.
-Over 3,000 weekly walks are led by our 10,000 or so, friendly, specially trained volunteers helping more than 70,000 regular walkers experience all the benefits of getting and staying active.
-We have completed the renewed accreditation process, ensuring schemes continue to provide a high quality experience for walkers and volunteers.
-We have featured in all major UK national newspapers, on the radio and in industry and government reports, continuing to raise the profile of walking across the country and launched our healthcare professional engagement plan, working with doctors and nurses to develop links between them and schemes.
+Over 3,000 weekly walks are led by our 10,000 or so specially trained volunteers helping more than 70,000 regular walkers experience all the benefits of getting and staying active.
+Members lead regular short walks round the city centre at lunchtimes.

 Members leading these and other walks are encouraged to have some First Aid training although it is not a requisite.
-We are to arrange courses to provide walk leaders with some basic training.
-St. Johns organised the last one at £30 and the courses were three hours long.
-Future sessions will depend on the levels of take up but Area is budgeting to cover 50% of the costs and we are exploring other providers to try and bring the costs down.
+We arrange courses to provide walk leaders with some basic training.
+St. Johns and the Red Cross have assisted and where there is an charge the Area has found 50%.
+Future sessions will depend on the levels of take up but more sessions are planned.
 Groups will receive details and arrangements for any future sessions.
 If interested talk to your group and we will judge levels of interest.
 The last one was very well received.